Going to Court After a Trucking Accident

 What Evidence Do You Need in a Truck Accident for a Trial?

 Before trial, your lawyer will collect evidence, as will the opposing side.
 To get a favorable settlement, you must provide enough evidence to meet a plaintiff’s legal burden, which in an injury case is a preponderance of the evidence.
-Simply put, you must prove to the judge or jury that the truck driver and company were more likely than not negligent in their actions and caused your injury and harm.
+Simply put, you must prove to the judge or jury that the truck driver and trucking company were more likely than not negligent in their actions and caused your truck accident injuries and harm.

 There are two forms of evidence your lawyer will present on your behalf.
 The first is testimony, which includes expert witness testimony and eyewitnesses of the accident.
 These anecdotes will show the court how the accident happened from another person’s viewpoint and what experts think.
 Additionally, you will likely need to testify about the accident.
 You will get to speak directly about how the accident occurred and how it has changed your life from your view.

-Another form of evidence they will present involves tangible items like medical documents, receipts, pictures, and more.
+Another form of evidence an experienced truck accident lawyer will present involves tangible items like medical documents, receipts, pictures, and more.
 These items will show the extent of your injuries and how your life differs after the truck accident.
 The evidence will also have to support your damages.

 The defense will also present evidence that goes against everything you say.
 The attorney will have the opportunity to cross-examine you and the witness on your side.
 Your lawyer can cross-examine any witnesses the defense presents and object to evidence.

 The defense can object to including specific evidence, which will be up to the judge to determine whether to allow or throw out.
 Once your local truck accident lawyer presents your case, the defense will give theirs.
 They will try to shift the blame and diminish the accident’s severity.
-They will also argue that your injuries are not severe or the cause of a pre-existing condition.
+They will also argue that your injuries are not severe or caused by a pre-existing condition.

 When both sides of the argument get presented, closing arguments occur where the attorneys will address the jury directly.
 They will briefly go over the evidence and make a plea for their side.
 Both sides will try to sway the jury in their favor to reach a favorable verdict.